SaathvikPN/hello-world/README.md

 # hello-world
-Saathvik getting started in GitHub with his first repository.
+Sathvik getting started in GitHub with his first repository.
-Hello there, I'm Saathvik.
-I've been writing this reading off the GitHub Guide.
+Hello there, I'm Sathvik.
+I am writing this, reading off the GitHub Guide.